makrai/notes/goddard94-sem-lex-univ.md

   seemed confident that all human languages rested on a universal conceptual base, they did little to characterise that base in substantive terms
 * The sole exception was the work of Sapir's student Swadesh (1955),
-* both the major European schools of post-Saussurean structuralism, the Prague School and the Copenhagen School, arrived at the view that word-meanings, like phonemes, could be analysed into _distinctive features_,
+* both the major European schools of post-Saussurean structuralism, the Prague School and the Copenhagen School, arrived at the view that word-meanings, like phonemes, could be analysed into _distinctive features_

-  > although the complexes of components are unique to particular
+> although the complexes of components are unique to particular languages,
-  > languages, the ultimate components of sound and meaning are
+> the ultimate components of sound and meaning are language-neutral.
-  > language-neutral.
 (Lyons 1977:245)

-* Prague School (especially through the person of Roman Jakobson)
+* Prague School (especially Roman Jakobson)
 * generativist ideas about semantic primitives in the mid-1960s and the 1970s,
   * Fillmore (1971:372) cited his
     * eight examples of the "ultimate terms of semantic description" —
       * identity, time, space, body, movement, territory, life and fear
       * "presumably biologically given notions"
+  * Bierwisch (1967:3-4)
-  * Bierwisch (1967:3-4) believed that universal semantic markers corresponded to "certain deep seated, innate properties of the human organism and the perceptual apparatus", and spoke of a "biological determination" of the ultimate components of concepts
+    * universal semantic markers corresponded to "certain deep seated, innate properties of the human organism and the perceptual apparatus"
+    * a "biological determination" of the ultimate components of concepts
-  * Katz maintained that the inventory of potential semantic markers is innate and universal because of their physiological basis (cf. Katz & Nagel 1974)
+  * Katz: the inventory of potential semantic markers is innate and universal because of their physiological basis (cf Katz & Nagel 1974)
   * Berlin and Kay's (1969) discoveries about universals of colour terminology
-  * unfortunate consequence of this 'biological turn' in thinking was the apparent assumption that semantic universals were not only language-independent (in the sense of language-universal), but _extra-linguistic_ in nature
+  * unfortunate consequence of this 'biological turn' in thinking was the apparent assumption that semantic universals were not only language-independent (in the sense of language-universal), but _extra-linguistic_
-  * To the best of my knowledge, no-one from either the Interpretive Semantics or the Generative Semantics camps, or any of their intellectual heirs or successors; has proposed any substantial _inventory_ of universal semantic elements.
-Where a few samples have been offered, such as those referred to above, it was on the basis of a handful of sketched analyses, with no detailed consideration of methodology
+  * To the best of my knowledge, noone from either the Interpretive Semantics or the Generative Semantics camps, or any of their intellectual heirs or successors; has proposed any substantial _inventory_ of universal semantic elements
+  * Where a few samples have been offered, such as those referred to above, it was on the basis of a handful of sketched analyses, with
+    * no detailed consideration of methodology
 * most important contemporary sources of substantive semantic universals (again excepting the work of Wierzbicka and associates) to be found in John Lyons, RMW Dixon, and the linguists of the Moscow School: